Home NAS QNAP TVS-673 Data Recovery: Features and Strategies

 Yes, there is a risk of data loss if a NAS QNAP TVS-673 device is physically damaged or stolen.
 If the device is physically damaged, the hard drives inside may become inaccessible or corrupted, leading to data loss.
 Similarly, if the device is stolen, the data stored on the NAS can be compromised or lost entirely.
 It is always recommended to have a backup strategy in place to mitigate the risk of data loss in such situations.

-Although NAS TVS-673 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-673 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view